charliecalvert/CloudNotes/Assignments/React/ReactNativeBasics.md

-# React Native Basics
+## Overview

-Get started using React Native.
+Get started using [React Native][rn].

 React Native is a relatively simple way of making native Android and iPhone applications.
 When completed, you can place these applications in the Android Play Store or the iPhone store and sell them for money, or share them with others.
-The Facebook, Twitter and Instagram apps are examples of native phone applications that you may use.
-They almost certainly weren't built with React Native, but they are also native Android and iPhone applications of the same type as we can make with React Native.
+The AirBnb and Instragram apps are examples of native phone applications built with React Native.

+- Articles about apps built with react native are [here][brn] and [here][10rn]

 In this assignment, we will use a tool called [expo](https://expo.io/).
 The key thing about Expo is that it makes it easy to develop these kinds of applications.
 Or at least it is easy once you understand React, which hopefully we all do understand at this point.

 ## Native with Expo

+I believe [expo][expo] provides a simple way for us to create React Native programs.
+There are better ways to do it, but they require more set up, and are hard to use from inside our VirtualBox VM.
+For now, this is probably the best solution for us.
+Frankly, I think it is great, but at home or with a laptop you might find more direct ways to put your apps on your phone with the [Android SDK][asdk] and Android Debug Bridge, aka [adb][adb].
+I use those technologies a lot, but will not discuss them here.
+For now, I'm focused on expo.

 For this technology to work, your phone and your development tools should both be signed into the same network.
 At home, for instance, both your development machine and your phone should be signed in to your local network.
 You might have your phone on the wireless network, and your development machine wired into the network.
 That is fine, assuming they are both on the same network, which would normally be the case.